Mid-D-Man/mdix-scaffold/ai/claude/MDIX_SCAFFOLD_SKILL.md

 - **Free-text string inputs instead of `type: choice`** for true/false or enum-like workflow_dispatch inputs.
 - **Letting an automatic `push` trigger write or commit anything.** Gate `dry_run` on `github.event_name == 'workflow_dispatch'`; force `'true'` for every other trigger.
 - **Pasting the full QuickFuncs reference into every template.** Define only what that template's `@DATA` actually calls.
+- **Renaming a replacement file to dodge an ambiguous-match error.** The whole point is the filename matching what's already on disk — resolve the collision with an `overrides::` entry instead, don't rename around it.
+- **Forking `generate-structure.yml` and forgetting `lib_replacements.py` in the support-libs loop.** It's fetched alongside `generate_structure.py` from a hardcoded list in that workflow; a fork that adds new `.mdix` machinery has to extend that same list or it 404s for consuming repos.
+- **Expecting a dotfile in `.mdix/replacements/` to be picked up.** Dotfiles are always filtered out of candidates, no config for it — same as the manifest itself always being excluded.
 - **Wrong template name or path.** Patches are always `.mdix/patches/patch.mdix`; structure generation is always `.mdix/project_structure/project_structure.mdix`.
 Don't invent alternatives.
 - **Shipping a `.mdix` template without its companion workflow `.yml`.** If one doesn't already exist in the repo, write it in the same response.